Backpropagation

 Try using .loc[row_indexer,col_indexer] = value instead

-See the caveats in the documentation: http://pandas.pydata.org/pandas-docs/stable/indexing.html#indexing-view-versus-copy
+See the caveats in the documentation: https://pandas.pydata.org/pandas-docs/stable/user_guide/indexing.html#returning-a-view-versus-a-copy

-Backpropagation with numpy¶
+Backpropagation with Numpy

-This implementation uses numpy to manually compute the forward pass, loss, and backward pass.
+This implementation uses Numpy to manually compute the forward pass, loss, and backward pass.

 # X=X_iris_tr; Y=Y_iris_tr; X_val=X_iris_val; Y_val=Y_iris_val